Rachilde: Drama

-Rachilde was the only woman at the time to play a prominent role in avant garde theater of any sort.
-Through her support, involvement, and reviews at Mercure de France, she helped bring Theatre de I'Ouvre and Theatre d'Art to prominence.
-She herself wrote and directed symbolist plays, stretching the ability of the theater and of audiences to accommodate rich and complex supernatural symbols.
+Rachilde was the only woman at the time to play a prominent role in avant-garde theater of any sort.
+Through her support, involvement and reviews at Mercure de France, she helped bring Théâtre de l'Œuvre and Théâtre d'Art to prominence.
+She herself wrote and directed Symbolist plays, stretching the ability of the theater and of audiences to accommodate rich and complex supernatural symbols.

-Rachilde's first prominent experiment was with Madame la Mort (1891), in which the entire second act takes place as a subjective and dream-like experience inside the protagonist's mind.
+Rachilde's first prominent experiment was with Madame la Mort (1891), in which the entire second act takes place as a subjective and dreamlike experience inside the protagonist's mind.
 In that act she incarnates both death and life as women competing for the same suicidal man, as he sorts through whether he should embrace death or allow himself to be charmed by life.
-Life is a tempting young woman named Lucie, and ultimately Lady Death scolds her as a "slut," on grounds of Lucie's thoughts of procreation, i.e., sex as a reproductive act sanctioned by the Catholic church.
+Life is a tempting young woman named Lucie, and ultimately Lady Death scolds her as a "slut", on grounds of Lucie's thoughts of procreation, i.e., sex as a reproductive act sanctioned by the Catholic Church.